 Bifidobacteria are generally considered to synthesize folate (all 44 strains), biotin, thiamine, nicotinic acid, pyridoxine (B6), riboflavin (B2), and B12.
-It produces the majority of GABA and is highly sensitive to glyphosate (GMO corn and soy).
+It produces the majority of GABA, requires iron and prebiotics, and is highly sensitive to glyphosate (GMO corn and soy).
 It plays a major role in carbohydrate metabolism in the colon.

 1. Bifidobacterium longum: Mice studies have found that bifidobacterium longum normalizes anxiety-like behavior, hippocampal brain-derived neurotrophic factor (BDNF) and activate the vagal nerve in a colitis model.
 A rat